Skip to main content

 • “Players who enjoy reflective exploration will find a strong sense of atmosphere in the lonely highways and weather-worn environments.”

-• “Its slow pacing and systemic focus will strongly appeal to fans of niche simulation titles that value atmosphere and authenticity over accessibility.”
+• “Its slow pacing and systemic focus strongly appeal to fans of niche simulation titles that value atmosphere and authenticity over accessibility.”

 • “The dog choices are cool, and the atmosphere is beautiful!”